-- A registered teacher has overall responsibility for the activity. - Sufficient adult supervision is in place to manage the activity safely (including in emergency situations). - The activity leader has the competence (knowledge and skills) to plan, induct, instruct and manage the activity safely for students and others. - There are sufficient adults present with current First Aid qualifications (including CPR) or ready access to qualified first aid personnel. - Blue Card requirements are adhered to for leaders/volunteers. - √ I have incorporated the above factors when planning my risk management strategies for this activity. - Additional activity-specific requirements for students with specialised learning needs are provided in the Other Details box below.
+- A registered teacher has overall responsibility for the activity. - Sufficient adult supervision is in place to manage the activity safely (including in emergency situations). - The activity leader has the competence (knowledge and skills) to plan, induct, instruct and manage the activity safely for students and others. - There are sufficient adults present with current First Aid qualifications (including CPR) or ready access to qualified first aid personnel. - Blue Card requirements are adhered to for leaders/volunteers. - \checkmark I have incorporated the above factors when planning my risk management strategies for this activity. - Additional activity-specific requirements for students with specialised learning needs are provided in the Other Details box below.

 Activity expectations and rules explained to adults and students prior to accessing activity.
+Induction for activity is provided by DEEC staff if visiting schools wish to conduct the activity independently under their supervision.